-Compressed Natural Gas (CNG)
+Compressed Natural Gas

-Virtually all natural gas consumed in the United States is produced in North America, and, compared with gasoline and diesel engines, natural gas engines can produce lower amounts of some harmful emissions and the greenhouse gas carbon dioxide.
+Virtually all natural gas consumed in the United States is produced in North America.
+And compared with gasoline and diesel engines, natural gas engines can produce lower amounts of harmful emissions, including the greenhouse gas carbon dioxide.
 The cleaner-burning nature of natural gas may result in reduced maintenance requirements, such as less-frequent oil changes, and extended mower life.
 In addition, natural gas does not spoil or clog fuel systems in lawn equipment during seasonal storage, whereas liquid fuels can.

 Natural gas must be compressed and stored at high pressure to enable adequate mowing time.
 This sealed and pressurized fuel-storage system has the advantage of eliminating evaporative emissions and spillage, as well as the potential fuel theft sometimes associated with liquid-fueled lawn equipment.

-As of August 2010, there were more than 800 CNG fueling stations in the United States with stations in almost every state.
+In 2011, there were more than 900 compressed natural gas (CNG) fueling stations in the United States with stations in almost every state.
+See a national map of CNG stations and find stations near you using the Alternative Fuels and Advanced Vehicles Data Center (AFDC) at www.afdc.energy.gov/afdc/fuels/ natural_gas_locations.html.
 Over the past decade, CNG has been the least expensive U.S. motor fuel.